datanav/docs/talk/sync-modes/index.rst

 Avoiding Duplicates
 -------------------

-This can cause duplicates if the data types between the different systems don't have merge criteria and both systems are populated with overlapping initial data.
+Duplicates accure if the same data in the different systems don't have merge criteria and both systems are populated with overlapping initial data.

-To prevent duplicates when merging isn't safe, we've disabled `Full Sync`, the synchronization of pre-existing data in the systems before connecting them.
-This means only new data flows between connected systems.
-You can enable `Full Sync` at any time in the management console `Management Console <https://talk.sesam.cloud/onboarding>`_  to synchronize all records across connected systems.